 It all started one rainy day in 1995, after two months of being in Barcelona.
 A friend and I were seeking shelter from what felt like a monsoon and dived into Zeta Futon in the Gothic Quarter for cover.
-The shop was filled with contemporary furniture and lamps of all different materials, shapes and sizes, made by local artisans.
-It was a light bulb moment’; feeling like a child in a sweet shop, I wanted to be able to recreate that same excitement, designing and making my own furniture.
+The shop was filled with an exquisite collection of contemporary furniture and lighting, crafted by local artisans in an array of materials, textures and forms.
+It was a ‘light bulb moment’; feeling like a child in a sweet shop, I wanted to be able to recreate that same excitement, designing and making my own furniture.

 After having left Sheffield Hallam University in 1994 with a degree in International Business, I spent a year working in Italy before moving to Barcelona to teach English.
 Seeking a new career direction that I could be passionate about, I had come to the city hoping to be inspired by its air of creativity.
 Having found such inspiration so early on, the next six years were spent passionately pursuing the goal of being a top furniture designer-maker.

-During the early years, my spare time was spent restoring and transforming discarded pieces of furniture and making lamps in my tiny 2×2 m home workshop.
-My self-taught woodworking skills were supplemented by specialised courses in marquetry and carving before deciding to study Art and Design.
+During the early years, my spare time was spent upcycling discarded pieces of furniture and making lamps in my tiny 2×2 metre home workshop.
+My self-taught woodworking skills were supplemented by specialised courses in marquetry and wood carving before deciding to study Art and Design.

-Over the next few years I completed various projects for bars and restaurants as well as private clients in both Barcelona and Ibiza, I felt that in order to be able to interpret the more complex wishes of my clients I would need to train further.
+Over the next few years I completed various projects for bars and restaurants as well as private clients in both Barcelona and Ibiza.
+However, I felt that in order to be able to translate my creative vision of working with flowing curves in wood, I would need to train further.